maj323-nau/IMG420-2D_Game_Engines-Gadot/project3/README.md

 **To the TA**

 It may vary in time how long the Boids group into one unit depending on how they spawn so just give it 20s.

-The idea is the Boids want to group together with their neighbors first, but the first Boid to spawn in is declared as the leader and the Boids will follow that leader.
+I tried to be fancy and challenge myself with "wrapping" where if the Boid's leave the edge of the map they end up on the other side, this sometimes messes up the group of the Boids so be aware.
 Additonally, The game has elements to chase a player around the demo, however I wasn't able to implement this feature entirely.
 You will see that in Flock.gd, there is a chase state for chasing the player as well as a timer for how long they chase and trigger function for a target node.